-I've updated the map below (March 23, 2012) to present a cleaner map.
+I've updated the map twice now.
+Once on March 23, 2012 (as shown below) and more recently the v.2 map in December 2013.
+The December 2013 map has more labeled peaks and named features on the land.
 The border of SF is shown in brown dashes at the bottom.
-I haven't included Marin, but the Headlands coastline would be between the north arrow and the scale.
+I haven't included Marin in this 2012 version, but the Headlands coastline would be between the north arrow and the scale.

 Purchase a Poster and other gear

-You can see the older unlabeled one at the bottom.
+You can see the older unlabeled original map at the bottom.
 The "Atlas" "Clean White" styles of the maps are now available for purchase as a poster, mug, t-shirt, etc. at my Urban Life Signs store at Zazzle.
-Click here.

 Related Links

-You can also find maps of San Francisco with 25 foot sea level rise here and here and with a 200 foot rise here and here.
-Burrito Justice has a great newspaper style story about the 200 foot rise, as if it were written in 2072.
+You can also find maps of San Francisco with 25 foot sea level rise here and here and with a 200 foot sea level rise here and here.
+Also known as the San Francisco Archipelago Map, Burrito Justice and I collaborated on the map and newspaper "story" about the 200 foot rise, as if it were written in 2072.
 Read the three articles here, here and here.

 Interested in San Francisco's less than famous hills?
 Learn more in my "Forgotten Hills" series.
-Click the links to find out about Hunters Point Hill and Black Point at Fort Mason.
+Click the links to find out about Hunters Point Hill, Black Point at Fort Mason and La Portezuela.

 "Clean" style with frame and blue background